 - Average rainfall is particularly deceiving in California, mostly because it depends on what happens in the Pacific Ocean.
 When the ocean experiences El Nino conditions, it can rain a lot, but in other years, you'll hardly see a drop all winter.
 Another thing to be aware of is that a whole month's rainfall often comes in just a day or two.

-Have you heard of June Gloom?
+- Have you heard of June Gloom?
 This fact isn't intuitive unless you live on the coast, but the driest month in San Diego (June) gets the least sun, as "June Gloom" descends, a San Diego weather pattern that occurs when a blanket of marine fog hovers over the coast.
 It can start as early as "May Gray", sometimes lingering into "No Sky July".
-To find out more about and what causes June Gloom check out this guide.

 - Another oddity: February, San Diego's rainiest month is also one of the clearest.